robinbraemer/awesome/README.md

 ## TypeScript

+*   [dzhng/deep-research](https://github.com/dzhng/deep-research) - My own open source implementation of OpenAI's new Deep Research agent.
+Get the same capability without paying $200.
+You can even tweak the behavior of the agent with adjustable breadth and depth.
+Run it for 5 min or 5 hours, it'll auto adjust.
+*   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
+Scrape, crawl and extract with a single API.
 *   [opral/monorepo](https://github.com/opral/monorepo) - lix (change control system) && inlang (globalization ecosystem for software built on lix)
 *   [needle-di/core](https://github.com/needle-di/core) - A lightweight, type-safe Dependency Injection (DI) library for JavaScript and TypeScript projects
 *   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet.
 Powered by Vercel AI SDK!
 Search with models like Grok 2.0.